11ty/eleventy-upgrade-help/README.md

 };
 ```

+Run your usual build command (e.g. `npm run build`) and pay attention to the output.
+Address any violations and warnings.
-After your upgrade is complete and you’ve removed all of the violations/warnings from your output, delete the plugin from your `package.json` and `.eleventy.js` configuration file.
+Once you’ve removed all of the violations/warnings from your output,
+run `npm uninstall @11ty/eleventy-upgrade-help` to remove the plugin
+and delete its code from your Eleventy configuration file.

 ## Example demo